More Math than Art?

 Mandalas touch upon many interesting math concepts.
 Certain concepts are complex enough to be discussed in a university trigonometry course.
 There are however a number of more basic concepts worth touching upon.

-A Microbiology Review
+A Review of Microbiology

 By definition, a germ is any type of microorganism that can cause disease.
 The four major types of germs are bacteria, viruses, fungi, and protozoa.